 Notwithstanding (c) above, classification series at a seniority block consisting of 10 or more employees may have their availability to take vacation limited to three employees away at a time.
 Likewise, classification series at an assembly point of greater than five but less than 10 employees may have their availability to take vacation limited to two employees away at any one time.
-Likewise classification series at an assembly point with five or less employees may have their availability to take vacation limited to one employee away at a time.
+Likewise classification series at an assembly point with five or less employees may have their availability to take vacation limited to two employees may have their availability to take vacation limited to two employees may have their availability to take vacation limited to the employees may have their availability to take vacation limited to one employee away at a time.